 If you're interested, here's a bit more:

-- Excellent design skills, including the ability to communicate ideas simply on trace paper.
+- Strong design skills, including the ability to communicate urban design and planning ideas graphically.

-- Working GIS knowledge.
-Experience with City Engine, ArcGIS Urban, and/or Urban Footprint is a plus.
+- Advanced knowledge working with Adobe Illustrator, InDesign, and PowerPoint.
+Working knowledge of GIS is desirable.
+Experience with ESRI City Engine or ArcGIS Urban and/or Urban Footprint is a plus.

 - Engaging interpersonal skills.
-Ability to work with others and be collaborative is of high importance.
+Ability to work with others, develop creative solutions, and be collaborative as part of a fast-paced design studio is of high importance.

 Ascent provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.